Manor MRT05: Racing history

 At the end of a Brazilian Grand Prix, which was held in adverse conditions, Sauber gained two points, putting them ahead of Manor in the championship, costing the team £30 million in prize money.
 At the final round of the season at Abu Dhabi, the team did not score points and therefore finished 11th and last in the Constructors Championship.
 This lack of prize money would ultimately lead the team to administration and closure in January 2017, therefore making the MRT05 the final Manor F1 car that raced.

 Livery and sponsorship

-For 2016, the Manor team had a predominantly red and blue livery with flashes of white.
+The Manor team had a predominantly red and blue livery with flashes of white.
 Pertamina were the dominant sponsor, with logos on the nose and rear wing of the car – until their support was withdrawn during the season.
 Shazam backed the team and had branding on the rear wing end plates.
 Daffy's Gin sponsored the team ahead of the Australian Grand Prix.
 In May, Airbnb returned to sponsorship of the team and ahead of the final race of the year, Deliveroo joined as sponsors.